 The St. Lawrence University Fellowship program aims to:

-- Provide new opportunities for student intellectual growth.
+· Provide new opportunities for student intellectual growth.

-- Support students in undertaking new initiatives that require special financial support.
+· Support students in undertaking new initiatives that require special financial support.

-- Promote close student-faculty collaboration outside of the regular academic calendar.
+· Promote close student-faculty collaboration outside of the regular academic calendar.

-- Enable students to explore lines of inquiry without the immediate expectation of academic credit, in order to lay the foundation for integrative, credit-bearing activity that can take place during the next academic year.
+· Enable students to explore lines of inquiry without the immediate expectation of academic credit, in order to lay the foundation for integrative, credit-bearing activity that can take place during the next academic year.

-- Encourage interdisciplinary lines of inquiry, as well as those within traditional disciplines.
+· Encourage interdisciplinary lines of inquiry, as well as those within traditional disciplines.

-- Recognize seriousness of purpose in students who seek to build imaginatively on their past achievements.
+· Recognize seriousness of purpose in students who seek to build imaginatively on their past achievements.

 The following guidelines apply to the St. Lawrence University Fellows program:

-international students, but the U.S. has tax treaties with some countries that exempt this tax.
+2. Students awarded a Fellowship receive a $3,750 stipend to replace earnings from summer employment.
+(The IRS requires the university to withhold 14% on stipend payments to international students, but the U.S. has tax treaties with some countries that exempt this tax.
 International students should contact Carol Gable, Associate Vice President for Finance, for further information).
 Unless otherwise arranged, it is expected that fellows will spend the preponderance of the grant period on campus working in close contact with their faculty mentor.
-Room on campus is provided but the project must be conducted when the residence halls are open for summer session.
-If the work must be completed off campus, a $500 housing allowance may be requested.
+For on campus work, housing on campus is provided but the project must be conducted when the residence halls are open for summer session.
+Students are expected to provide for their own board out of the stipend received.
+If some or all of the work must be completed off campus, a $500 maximum housing allowance may be requested.
 Such support, however, is exceptional, and a rationale should be provided with the application.
-Students are expected to provide for their own board out of the stipend received.

 4. In order to minimize conflicting and competing time constraints that might interfere with successful completion of the Fellowship project, students chosen as SLU Fellows may enroll in only one summer session course or work up to eight hours per week.